 How You Can Support Our Research

-Thank you for your interest in supporting and sharing information about our new clinical trial, The Effect of 23 minutes of Distinctive Therapeutic Solo Harp Music on Anxiety in Newly Diagnosed Adult Patients Scheduled to Receive Chemotherapy Treatment for Cancer: A Feasibility Study, which included The Magic Mirror solo harp CD.
+Thank you for your interest in supporting and sharing information about our new clinical trial, The Effect of 23 minutes of Distinctive Therapeutic Solo Harp Music on Anxiety in Newly Diagnosed Adult Patients Scheduled to Receive Chemotherapy Treatment for Cancer: A Feasibility Study, which includes The Magic Mirror solo harp CD.